 Looking at the techniques and advice used by the author of the ASK Method, Ryan Levesque, we have summarized what your business plan should look like for 2019.

 How to Start Planning Your Year

 To know what you should be doing in 2019, you need to look back on your previous business year, and analyze what went right, what went wrong, and what were the biggest takeaways from your business year.
-To help you reflect on the past year, here are 6 questions you can ask yourself:
+To help you reflect on the past year, think about the following:

 - What word summarises last year’s experience?

 The best way to goal set is to break up your goal into smaller milestones that are specific and realistic.
-By reaching and achieving each milestone over a period of weeks or months, you will be able to realize your goal.
-This is why planning your year in chunks, instead of having an annual plan, is a practice that is becoming more and more popular.
+Planning your year in chunks, instead of having an annual plan, is more effective.

 There is evidence that businesses benefit from planning their year in 12 weeks or 90 day periods.
 Dividing up your year into 90 day time frames allows for businesses to stay focused; not lose sight of their goals; not rely on assumptions and take action-based steps; and it provides a more structured plan that gets a lot of work done.

-90 days is still enough time to get a substantial amount of work done, but with the deadline being ‘around the corner’, you will be motivated and focused on executing your most important activities.
+90 days is still enough time to get a substantial amount of work done.
+The time limit will also keep you motivated and focused on executing your most important activities.